gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "What kind o' tools?"
 Iffy asked.
-She had been about to slip away—her uncle would be looking for her soon, and she didn't want Aunt Naggie to have to deal with his ire alone—but tools were worth a few extra seconds.
+She had been about to slip away—her uncle would be looking for her soon, and she didn't want to leave Aunt Naggie to deal with his ire on her own—but tools were worth a few extra seconds.

 The square man grimaced.